 - Admitted as an Attorney-at-Law to the Bars of California 1986, New York 2004, Washington DC 2002 and Alberta, Canada (non-practising) 1984

 - Partner since 1997

-- Member of the International Law Association's Committee on Reparations for Victims of War.
+- Served as member of the International Law Association's Committee on Reparations for Victims of War

-- Served as a member of the International Law Association's Committee on the Accountability of International Organisations
+- Served as a member of the International Law Association's Committee on the Accountability of International Organisation